hoyedustin/surveydatabasetool/README.md

 INFO:     127.0.0.1:53976 - "GET /docs HTTP/1.1" 200 OK
 INFO:     127.0.0.1:53976 - "GET /openapi.json HTTP/1.1" 200 OK
 ```
+# UI #

-After this, you can go to http://127.0.0.1:8000/docs#/ you your local machine to see your created API.
+After running the code succesfully above, FASTAPI creates a local UI for you.
+You can go to http://127.0.0.1:8000/docs#/ you your local machine to see your created API.
 Pretty cool!

+Now we have a completed local tool.
+Now we want both the data base and the UI to become cloud based.

+# Cloud Based Database #